 Despite their differences, many manufacturers have elements of both types of products in their production process.

 Engineer Stephen Tattershall points out that, “If you use these terms most accurately, they will describe departments, machines or operations of manufacturing rather than businesses or industries.
 In this context, it is clear that assembly, packaging, stamping, molding, machining, and additive manufacturing are discrete manufacturing, while refining, mixing, filtering, reacting and most thermal treatment are process manufacturing.”

-While the two modes of manufacturing seem very different upon comparison, they do share a need for data and a desire for control over variability.
-Whether producing widgets or processing bleach, manufacturing analytics plays a critical role in making sure that production keeps going.
+While the two modes of manufacturing seem very different, upon comparison, they do share elements in their supply chains and a need for data and a desire for control over variability.
+Whether producing shoes and cars or processing bleach or oil, manufacturing analytics and productivity software plays a critical role in making sure that production keeps going.

 |DISCRETE MANUFACTURERS MAKE “THINGS”||PROCESS MANUFACTURERS MAKE “STUFF”|